Hygiene: Indian subcontinent

 Ayurveda is a system of medicine developed in ancient times that is still practiced in India, mostly combined with conventional Western medicine.
 Contemporary Ayurveda stresses a sattvic diet and good digestion and excretion.
 Hygiene measures include oil pulling, and tongue scraping.
 Detoxification also plays an important role.

-The Americas
+Americas

 Mesoamerica

 Spanish chronicles describe the bathing habits of the peoples of Mesoamerica during and after the conquest.

 Bernal Díaz del Castillo describes Moctezuma (the Mexica, or Aztec, emperor at the arrival of Cortés) in his Historia verdadera de la conquista de la Nueva España as being "...Very neat and cleanly, bathing every day each afternoon...".

-Bathing was not restricted to the elite, but was practised by all people; the chronicler Tomás López Medel wrote after a journey to Central America that "Bathing and the custom of washing oneself is so quotidian (common) amongst the Indians, both of cold and hot lands, as is eating, and this is done in fountains and rivers and other water to which they have access, without anything other than pure water..."
+Bathing was not restricted to the elite, but was practiced by all people; the chronicler Tomás López Medel wrote after a journey to Central America that " and the custom of washing oneself is so quotidian [common] amongst the Indians, both of cold and hot lands, as is eating, and this is done in fountains and rivers and other water to which they have access, without anything other than pure water..."